yearn/yearn-devdocs/docs/partners/integration_guide.md

 title: Integration Methods
 ---

-We propose two options:
+We propose two different integration methods for different use cases.
+You can use the one that fits you better.

-## 1/ WRAPPER
+## Wrapper

 User makes a deposit into your Wrapper,
 Wrapper deposits into Yearn Vault,